Senior Staff Attorney, Immigration Intervention Project

 - Job posted by Sanctuary for Families

-- Supervise pro bono attorneys, law students, and interns representing eligible immigrant survivors in cases filed with federal administrative bodies, before the immigration court, and federal district and appellate courts.
+- Supervise pro bono attorneys representing immigrant survivors in cases filed with USCIS, the New York Immigration Court, and appellate courts;

-- Represent Sanctuary for Families at the Queens Family Justice Center and at community events, on advocacy committees, and task forces.
+- Represent Sanctuary for Families at community events, on advocacy committees, and on task forces;

-- Contribute to Sanctuary's efforts to educate the public, local, state, and federal law enforcement agencies, social service agencies, community based organizations, and elected officials about issues related to immigrant survivors; develop written materials and curriculum for such purposes.
+- Contribute to Sanctuary's efforts to educate the public, local, state, and federal law enforcement agencies, social service agencies, community based organizations, and elected officials about issues related to immigrant victims of domestic violence; develop written materials and curriculum for such purposes.

-- Perform any other Department or agency-related duties or special projects as assigned by the Project Co-Director and Deputy Director.
+- Perform other project duties or special projects as directed by Director.

-- Admission to practice law in a U.S. jurisdiction, preferably in New York State;
+- Admitted to practice law in New York State;

-- Minimum of 5 years of experience in immigration law, preferably in public interest sector;
+- Minimum of 5 years of experience in immigration law;

 - Excellent interpersonal skills;